stuartj073/music-box/README.md

 ## Unsolved bugs

 I had great issue with the basket input form in getting them to render nicely on smaller screens.
-I tried various different css styling rules over the last number of weeks but to no avail, and so I decided to include a `d-sm-none` class to both the increment and decrement button for the basket.
+I tried various different CSS styling rules over the last number of weeks but to no avail, and so I decided to include a `d-sm-none` class to both the increment and decrement button for the basket.
 Otherwise, the buttons would present quite disorganised as seen in the image below.

 ![bug](docs/readme/readme-images/bug-2.png)